Discussion Biscuits

 Is it appropriate to hug fellow students or colleagues on their birthdays?

-Aner Voloder: "Here, too, it depends on the existing relationship between the participants.
+"Here, too, it depends on the existing relationship between the participants.
 Are warm greetings with physical contact already the norm?
 The subjective feeling of the person concerned is always decisive.
-Everyone defines their own personal boundaries, which the others have to respect.
+Each person defines his or her own personal boundaries, which the others have to respect.
 Taking these considerations into account,, a hug can also feel like crossing the line."

 X. is pansexual/asexual/...
 I have many questions about this.
 Can I ask X the questions?

-Aner Voloder: "Direct questions about sexuality, sexual orientation, or gender identity can not only be transgressive but also violate personal rights, especially if the information already available does not come from the person concerned.
-However, if the person has already talked about it, it is advisable to ask directly if a few more questions can be asked about it if you are still curious.
+"Direct questions about sexuality, sexual orientation, or gender identity can not only be transgressive but also violate personal rights, especially if the information already available does not come from the person concerned.
+However, if he or she has already talked about it, it is advisable to ask directly if a few more questions can be asked about it if you are still curious.
 If the person refuses, this should be accepted without reservation."